ADMISSION ARRANGEMENTS 2018 -19

 The number of pupils admitted to the Reception Class in each academic year is determined by agreement with the Area Education Authority and with regard to the school’s facilities.

-Copies of our Prospectus and the Supplementary Application form are available to download at the bottom of this page.
+Copies of our Prospectus and the Supplementary Application form are available below.

 Pupils are admitted to school in accordance with the County admissions policy.

-Parents can apply online at www.kent.gov.uk/ola from November until the closing date early in January.
+Parents can apply online at www.kent.gov.uk/ola from November until the closing date Tuesday 15th January 2019.

 Parents who do not have access to the internet can request an application form from the school.
 The Form RCAF (Reception Common Admissions Form) should be completed and returned to the school or to the LEA Admissions Team by the closing date in January.
 Only one application must be submitted per child, either on line or paper but not both.

 In Year Casual Admissions are admissions that take place outside of the normal entry to school.
-From 1st September 2013 parents must apply directly to schools.
+This applies to parents seeking to move their child from one school to another, at any point during their Primary School career.
+All applications for places in Years 1 to 6 will be considered as In Year Casual Admissions, along with any applications for Reception Class places from September.
+Parents must apply directly to schools.
 Schools must process all applications and make offers where places are available in line with their published over subscription criteria.

 Primary Admissions can also be contacted on 03000 41 21 21.